PARC

 MEMBERSHIP

-Annual dues are: $15.00 for one, $18.00 family and $5.00 for students (full time students in school nine months of the year).
+Annual dues are: $25.00 for one, $??.00 family and $?.00 for students (full time students in school nine months of the year).
 Dues are payable at the beginning of the year and new members pay on a pro rata basis for the remaining portion of the year.
-An application blank with instructions is included elsewhere in this website and is downloadable in Adobe Acrobat form.
+An application blank with instructions is included elsewhere on this website and is downloadable in Adobe Acrobat form.

 REPEATERS

-PARC operates and maintains a 2 Meter repeater on 145.230 mHz. with an off-set of minus 600 kHz. and a 70 cm machine on 442.9 mHz with a plus 5 mHz off-set (100Hz PL tone required).
-The 2 Meter repeater operates at 100 watts output with an antenna height of 150 ft.
-Both of these machines are "open" and are available 24 hours a day.
-Autopatch service is available on both repeaters for PARC members only.
+While currently inactive, PARC operates and maintains a 2 Meter repeater on 145.230 mHz. with an off-set of minus 600 kHz.
+Also a 70 cm machine, which is active, on 442.9 mHz with a plus 5 mHz off-set (100Hz PL tone required).
+The 2 Meter repeater is currently looking for a new suitable location with a suitable antenna height.
+Both of these machines are "open" and are available 24 hours a day to licensed amateur operators.
 Both machines operate under the call sign W4MT.
-The 2 Meter machine has an operating radius of approximately 40 miles while the 70 cm machine currently has somewhat less range.

 NEWSLETTER

 The club publishes a periodic newsletter "PARC VIEWS" and is supplemented with E-mail releases.
-It has articles of interest to club members.
-The editors invite and encourage anyone to submit items of interest for publication.
-The newsletter includes a swap shop to buy-sell-swap amateur equipment.
-Our newsletter is distributed in printed form and also in electronic form.
-A copy of the latest newsletter is included in downloadable for on this website.
+The newsletter contains short articles relating to ham radio... news and general interest.
+The newsletter editor/publisher needs your articles and encourage everyone to submit items of interest for publication.
+Our newsletter is distributed in e-mail form and is also posted on this website.

 COMMUNITY SERVICES